amaanmakhani/Codingprojects/README.md

 # Coding projects
 Collection of code from assignments and other projects.
 If you are looking for a specific languages look at the parenthesis after a course or a project.

-## Code contained from the following co-ops:
-- Sierra Wireless, MFGT Test Engineering co-op(C#, XAML, and C# using .NET Framework)

 ## Code contained from the following courses:
 - CSC 116 (C++)
   - Intro to advanced coding and C++